Start Your Claim Online Today

 No Win No Fee

 In the late 1990s the government decided that legal aid was too costly, and replaced the idea with the conditional fees scheme, otherwise known as no win no fee.
-Put simply solicitors acting on no win no fee medical negligence cases will only be paid if they win the case for their client.
+Put simply solicitors acting on no win no fee cases will only be paid if they win the case for their client.

 Hospital Negligence’s specialist solicitors offer the no win no fee scheme and this means that there is no financial risk to clients.
 Our clients will not have to contribute towards the cost of their case if it is unsuccessful, provided they have entered into a cover agreement with our recommended insurer.